-- In advance, make a little cut with an Xacto on the zig-zag line, so kids will have a place to insert their scissors. - With page numbers 4-7 facing up, have kids fold paper in half lengthwise (a hotdog fold) so the paper is long and skinny. - Unfold paper and fold in half again in the opposite direction, matching up the right edge to the left edge (a hamburger fold). - Leaving the paper folded, bring the top left edge to the fold at the right and crease.
+- In advance, make a little cut with an Xacto on the zig-zag line, so kids will have a place to insert their scissors. - With page numbers 4-7 facing up, have kids fold paper in half lengthwise (a hotdog fold) so the paper is long and skinny. - Unfold paper and fold in half again in the opposite direction, matching up edges and corners (a hamburger fold). - Leaving the paper folded, bring the top left edge to the fold at the right and crease.
 Flip the paper over and repeat. - Unfold the paper and have kids cut along the zigzag line. - With page numbers 4-7 facing up, refold paper as a hotdog.
 Grasping the top two (horizontal) folds, push the folded panels towards each other until they meet.
 The "house" should now stand upright.